jamii/dida/README.md

 ## Design

-Dida is heavily based on [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow/) (DD) and informed by experience at [materialize](https://materialize.com/).
+Dida is heavily based on [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow/) (DD) and is informed by experience using DD as a backend at [materialize](https://materialize.com/).

-Compare to DD, dida aims to:
+Compared to DD, dida aims to:

 * [ ] Be [easier to use and understand](https://scattered-thoughts.net/writing/why-isnt-differential-dataflow-more-popular/).
 (DD aims to be as flexible, extensible and composable as possible, which makes sense for a research platform but can make the code very difficult to follow.)
    * [ ] Tentatively aim to keep the core under 3kloc.
 (For comparison timely dataflow and differential dataflow total 14-16kloc depending on which components you count).